Rescuers seek survivors after storms kill 9 across South

 “We know people that were stranded in homes where literally the whole house collapsed, and they were under the crawl space,” Kemp told reporters.

-The governor said the storm inflicted damage statewide, with some of the worst around Troup County near the Georgia-Alabama line, where dozens of homes were hit and at least 12 people were treated at a hospital.
+The governor said the storm inflicted damage statewide, with some of the worst around Troup County near the Georgia-Alabama line, where more than 100 homes were hit and at least 12 people were treated at a hospital.

+John Reed’s wife pleaded with him several times before he joined her in a closet where they took shelter as a suspected tornado bore down on their Troup County home.
+Fierce winds stripped the roof off the couple’s house and hurled wooden boards into the grill of their SUV.

+“It was maybe five seconds, and I opened the door and there was no ceiling,” John Reed told The LaGrange Daily News.
+“Everything had just caved in.”

 In Spalding County, south of Atlanta, the storm struck as mourners gathered for a wake at Peterson’s Funeral Home in Griffin.
 About 20 people scrambled for shelter in a restroom and an office when a loud boom sounded as a large tree fell on the building.